Have you run out of coffee filters but you’re in desperate need of a coffee? It may seem like an emergency situation, but it doesn’t have to be.

 - Pour over the water to fill your cup

 - Let the coffee sit for about 5 minutes (brewing time depends on how strong the coffee will be)

 - Once the brewing is over, pour the coffee from one cup into another SLOWLY.
 Since the grounds settle at the bottom, they should stay there if you’re careful enough (they never do with me though, for some reason).
 When you see the grounds approaching the rim of the cup, stop pouring!

 - Drink it and enjoy.
-And FYI, this method is not totally strange.
-I have a French friend who always drinks it this way! (we tried getting him some actual coffeemakers but he claims the “traditional” way is the best)
+And FYI, this method is not as strange as it seems; I have a French friend who always drinks it this way! (we tried getting him some actual coffeemakers but he claims the “traditional” way is the best)

 4. The mesh strainer method

 Don’t get too excited just yet, just because you have a strainer.
 You’ll actually need a fine double-layer mesh strainer with small holes that can easily prevent grounds ending up in your coffee.
 Once you have that, you can easily brew.
 If you’re wondering how to strain coffee without a filter, this is one of the easiest options available!

 - Coffee grounds

 - Boil the water and let it sit for a bit